Facts about the founder…

 Al’s decision to switch to a more sustainable lifestyle and to guide/assist others to follow suit stems from wanting humanity to survive, but in a healthy, natural way.
-It is also (for him) a return to a more simple, less stressed, and healthier life.
-To help offset their own carbon footprints and promote sustainability, he and his wife run their own farm on Prime Canadian Agricultural Land.
-They are also part of Ontario’s 50 Million Tree Project, to help balance climate change and reestablish homes for birds and other displaced animals/insects.
-Beekeeping and Aquaponic gardening is also in their future.
+It is also (for him) a necessary step in returning to a more simple, less stressed and healthier life.
+To help offset their own carbon footprints and promote sustainability, he and his wife purchased a farm on prime Canadian agricultural land in South-eastern Ontario.
+They are also part of the 50 Million Tree Project, to help balance climate change and reestablish homes for birds and other displaced critters.
+Beekeeping and Aquaponic gardening are also in their future.

-“Do yourself and generations to come a favor, build (if not live) sustainable, it will slow the process of destruction to the planet that may (if we continue with our current poor trends) eventually bring an end to humanity as we know it”.
+“Do yourself and generations to come a favour, build (if not live) sustainably, it will slow the process of destruction to the planet that may (if we continue with our poor current trends) eventually bring an end to humanity as we know it”.

 Let Al and ABC help you to fulfill your goals to build better, live better, and enjoy a happier and more sustainable life.